External hard drives

 Digital media experience

-I’ve been working in the field of post-production as a first-line support technician and as a video editor for over 25 years.
-I was working at the BBC when digital cameras first started to be introduced by BBC Production.
+I’ve been working in post-production as a first-line support technician and video editor for over 25 years.
+I was working at the BBC when digital cameras were first introduced by BBC Production.
 As a video editor there, I moved on from editing complex programmes for transmission to managing a large post-production area.
-So, through my experiences there and since during my freelance career, I’ve gained a huge amount of experience in managing related data, as well as digital video and sound files for production and post-production.
-If you have any questions about your hard drive data recovery, please get in touch.